Taraxa-project/taraxa-documentation/node-setup/node_address.md

 # Getting the node's public address

-To find out your node's public address you can run the following command while the node is running:
+To find out your node's public address you can run the following command in a new terminal window while the node is running:

 ```text
 docker exec taraxa_compose_node_1 ./cli/taraxa account --file /opt/taraxa_data/conf/testnet.json